Polona Hercog: 2010

-Hercog began season at the Auckland Open where she lost to Shahar Pe'er in the first round.
+Hercog began her season at the Auckland Open where she lost to Shahar Pe'er in the first round.

 At the Mexican Open in Acapulco, Hercog reached her first WTA Tour singles final and won her first WTA doubles title.
 She defeated Rossana de los Ríos in the first round, Alizé Cornet in the second, Ágnes Szávay retired from the quarterfinals match when Hercog was leading by a set, and Carla Suárez Navarro in two sets in the semifinals.
 In the final, she lost to top seed and former world No. 1, Venus Williams, despite winning the first set.
 Partnering with Barbora Záhlavová-Strýcová, she won her first tour doubles title, beating the Italian duo Sara Errani and Roberta Vinci.

 At the Indian Wells Open, Hercog defeated Raluca Olaru in the first round and was defeated by 11th seed Marion Bartoli in the second round.

 She caused an upset in the second round of the French Open by defeating No. 24, Lucie Šafářová.

 In Portorož, she reached the semifinals, was up a set against Anna Chakvetadze but then lost the match in three sets.

 Seeded sixth at the Danish Open in Copenhagen, she had a chance to take revenge on Anna Chakvetadze as they met in the quarterfinals.
 Hercog lost the match, this time in straight sets.